Victor Schertzinger: Life and career

 Schertzinger was born in Mahanoy City, Pennsylvania, the child of musical parents of Pennsylvania Dutch descent, and attracted attention as a violin prodigy at the age of four.

 As a child of eight, he appeared as a violinist with several orchestras, including the Victor Herbert Orchestra and the John Philip Sousa band.
 In his teens, he attended the Brown Preparatory School in Philadelphia, and gave violin performances while touring America and Europe.

 Schertzinger studied music at the University of Brussels.
 He continued to distinguish himself as a concert violinist, and then as a symphony conductor.
 He also worked as a songwriter, adding three songs with lyrics by producer Oliver Morosco to L. Frank Baum and Louis F. Gottschalk's musical, The Tik-Tok Man of Oz (1914).

 His first brush with the film industry came in 1916, when Thomas Ince commissioned him to compose the orchestral accompaniment for his great silent film Civilization.
 Remaining under Ince's employment, Schertzinger became principal director of the popular Charles Ray films, establishing a rapport with the mercurial Ray that few of the star's other collaborators would ever achieve.

 After the introduction of sound, Schertzinger continued to direct films but also began to compose songs for them, and in some instances writing scripts or producing as well.
 Although closely associated with Paramount Pictures, Schertzinger actually spent the 1930s as a freelancer.

 Some of his best films, such as One Night of Love (1934) and The Mikado (1939) exploited his vast knowledge of the world of music.
 His songwriting collaborators during this period also included Gus Kahn, Johnny Burke and Frank Loesser.

 Schertzinger married Julia E. Nicklin, to whom he remained married until his death.
 They had two daughters, Patricia and Paula.

-Death
+Death and Legacy

 Schertzinger died unexpectedly from a heart attack in Hollywood at the age of 53, having just finished work on The Fleet's In (1942).
 He had directed 89 films, and had composed music for more than 50 films.
-He was buried in Forest Lawn's Glendale location.

 The Hollywood Walk of Fame contains a star for Schertzinger at 1611 Vine Street.

 In his home town of Mahanoy City, an official marker from the Pennsylvania Historical and Museum Commission indicates the location of the Schertzinger homestead and jewelry store where Schertzinger grew up.
 The marker reads: